 Vendor Contact Information

 Name of Vendor:

 Professional Development Course Title: Publication Year:

 Contact Person for the Review Submission:

 Mailing Address: Webpage:

 Telephone: Email:

-Professional Development Course Subm ission Overview
+Professional Development Course Subm nission Overview

-Topic(s) (select all that apply): Administration and Interpretation of Assessments Literacy development Structure of language Assessment administration and interpretation Phonology development Phonics and word recognition development Develop fluent automatic reading Text comprehension development Vocabulary development Handwriting, Spelling, and Written Expression Audience (select all that apply): Administrators Coaches
+Topic(s) (select all that apply): Administration and Interpretation of Assessments Literacy development Structure of language Assessment administration and interpretation Phonology development Phonics and word recognition development Develop fluent automatic reading Text comprehension development Vocabulary development Handwriting, Spelling, and Written Expression Supporting Literacy Instruction for English Learners

-Teachers Paraprofessionals
+Audience (select all that apply): Administrators Coaches Teachers

-Parents/Families Other Delivery format: Online Face-to-Face Blended Model If access to an online platform is necessary for review, please include the log-in credentials.
-Username(s): Password(s) Contact Hours: If currently on another state's approved/supported professional development list, please indicate which state and the purpose of the state's list.
-Agreement of Completion To be considered for review, the following must be completed: Check each box and sign below to indicate each required section has been included and is complete.
-Section C: Completed Cover Page Section D: Reading Development Theory Section E: Professional Development Model & Delivery Section F: Minimum Statute Requirements Section G: Theory of Action & Documentation of Effectiveness Section H: Ongoing Support & Training Staff - Assurances Section I: Alignment to Teacher Standards - Evidence Worksheet Selection of aligned content Evidence worksheet completed and submitted along with application (template Appendix I) Section J: Usability Section K: Pricing Structure Signature - Confirming all parts above are included
+Paraprofessionals Tutors Parents/Families Delivery format: Online (self-paced) Face-to-Face (in person or virtual-live) Blended Model Contact Hours: If access to an online platform is necessary for review, please include log-in credentials: Username(s): Password(s): Summary of Course Design & Purchase Options The purpose of this section is to assist reviewers in understanding how your course is designed and can be purchased.
+Indicate which design/purchase option applies to the course being submitted: The course being submitted is: One course that addresses multiple topics and must be purchased as a single course.
+One course composed of multiple modules that address multiple topics that can be purchased as a single course or in separate modules.
+One course that addresses only one topic.
+One course that addresses specific (but not all) criteria in one or more topics.
+If currently on another state's approved/supported professional development list, please indicate which state and the purpose of the state's list: Agreement of Completion In order to be considered for review, the following must be completed: Check each box and sign below to indicate each required section has been included and is complete.
+Section C: Completed Cover Page Section D: Reading Development Theory Section E: Professional Development Model & Delivery Section F: Minimum Statute Requirements Section G: Theory of Action & Documentation of Effectiveness Section H: Ongoing Support & Training Staff - Assurances Section I: Alignment to Teacher Standards - Evidence Worksheet

+Selection of aligned content □ Evidence worksheet completed and submitted along with application (template Appendix I) □ Section J: Usability □ Section K: Pricing Structure □ Signature - Confirming all parts above are included

+Printed Name of Representative:

+Signature (required):

-Signature (required): Date: Click here to enter a date.
+Date: Click here to enter a date.